4 Linear mixed model I

 image(V)

-1. We can calculate the estimates and their standard errors of the estimates of the mixed effect model with color
+1. We can calculate the estimates and their standard errors with the usual linear algebra:

 Vi <- solve(V)